 3. Adjust Salary Based on The Living Cost of The Area

-As we discussed earlier, you have to adjust the salary based on the living cost of where your office located.
+As we discussed earlier, you have to adjust the salary based on the living cost of where your office is located.
 This will affect the happiness of employees working in your company.

 Welfare does not only make employees feel comfortable working with you but will also increase their productivity.
 In the end, your company will feel the benefit.